 This section presents the analysis of potential significant adverse air quality impacts resulting from the No Action Alternative, Alternative 1, Alternative 2, and Alternative 3.
-The analysis of significant adverse air quality impacts was prepared in accordance with the guidelines provided in the FAA's Aviation Emissions and Air Quality Handbook Version 3, Update 1,77 and FAA Order 5050.4B, NEPA Implementing Instructions for Airport Actions, which together with the guidelines of FAA Order 1050.1F, Environmental Impacts: Policies and Procedures, constitute compliance with all the relevant provisions of NEPA and the Clean Air Act (CAA), as amended in 1990.
+The analysis of significant adverse air quality impacts was prepared in accordance with the guidelines provided in the FAA's Aviation Emissions and Air Quality Handbook Version 3, Update 1,78 and FAA Order 5050.4B, NEPA Implementing Instructions for Airport Actions, which together with the guidelines of FAA Order 1050.1F, Environmental Impacts: Policies and Procedures, constitute compliance with all the relevant provisions of NEPA and the Clean Air Act (CAA), as amended in 1990.

+Long-term air quality emissions from aircraft taxing, aircraft landing and takeoffs (LTOs), auxiliary power units (APUs), and ground support equipment (GSE) were estimated using the FAA's Airport Environmental Design Tool (AEDT) version 3b.
+Motor vehicle emissions were estimated with the USEPA's Motor Vehicle Emissions Simulator version 2014b (MOVES).
+The construction emissions were estimated using the Airport Construction Emissions Inventory Tool (ACEIT) and MOVES.
+See Appendix C for more information on the methodology used to prepare the emissions inventories.
 As discussed in Chapter 3, Affected Environment, Mecklenburg County, operates under a maintenance plan for ozone (O3).
 Therefore, General Conformity regulations apply.
-The General Conformity Rule under the CAA establishes minimum values, referred to as the de minimis thresholds, for the criteria and precursor pollutants78 for the purpose of:
+The General Conformity Rule under the CAA establishes minimum values, referred to as the de minimis thresholds, for the criteria and precursor pollutants79 for the purpose of:

-- Identifying federal actions with project-related emissions that are clearly negligible (de minimis); - Avoiding unreasonable administrative burdens on the sponsoring agency, and; - Focusing efforts on key actions that would have potential for significant air quality impacts.
+Identifying federal actions with project-related emissions that are clearly negligible (de minimis);

-FAA, Aviation Emissions and Air Quality Handbook Version 3, Update 1, January 2015.
+78 FAA, Aviation Emissions and Air Quality Handbook Version 3, Update 1, January 2015.

-Precursor pollutants are pollutants that are involved in the chemical reactions that form the resultant pollutant.
+79 Precursor pollutants are pollutants that are involved in the chemical reactions that form the resultant pollutant.
 Ozone precursor pollutants are NO_x and VOC, whereas PM{2.5} precursor pollutants include NO_x, VOC, SO2, and ammonia (NH3).